osTicket/docs/Admin/Manage/Forms.rst

     **Require Entry:** Optionally, this field can prevent closing a thread until it has valid data.

 **Long Answer:**  Allows users to include a large amount of text in a form.
 You can configure to limit as necessary.
+If there is HTML content in a Long Answer field we will show only the plain-text content in the ticket header and to view the full HTML content you can click the field in the header to view it.

   **Config box:**